 Throughout your sojourn on Earth, you will be presented with many obstacles and lessons that will test you.
 One of the most beautiful parts of life is its unpredictability.
 Nothing is permanent—everything is constantly moving and evolving.
 Especially you!
 In your life, you can progress faster spiritually by being open to the ebb and flow of events, and the twists and turns that your soul companions—the fellow humans on your journey—provide.
 Now is the time to become aware of this gift and acknowledge that these moments are not stumbling blocks but merely opportunities to grow.
 Although circumstances may seem difficult and worrisome, if you look at the bigger picture and live for the present moment, you can easily follow the natural course of life.
 But don’t let the mind-set of acceptance distract you from your ability to change the situations that hinder your soul’s growth.
 You are always in charge!

-This morning I found out that my best friend went to the dangerous place that I don’t wish her to go anymore.
+This morning I found out that my best friend went to a dangerous place that I don’t wish her to go.
 I get that she loves traveling but there are other options and she understands that it’s dangerous.

 While getting ready for work, I was getting more and more upset.
-I got to work still feeling cranky, I put the card in front of my monitor.
+I got to work, still feeling cranky, and I put the card in front of my monitor.

 I can’t control everything.
 I can’t control my best friend.
 The only thing I can control is myself and my mind.
 I can change my mood to be happy and joyful because I am in control.